Achieving Better Nutrition with Ashley Koff, RD

 - Ashley also emphasized the key role that gut health plays in our overall wellness; check out this video from Dr. Drew on nurturing your gut microbiome.

-- Some heart-friendly foods are also known to enhance immunity; read this article from Dr. Steve with five heart-healthy foods that boost your immune system, too.
+- Some "super" foods are known to enhance immunity; read this article from Dr. Drew with top foods that boost immunity.

 - During the conversation, Ashley discussed the importance of good digestion for gut health; for more information on natural ways to support your gut health, listen to Episode 7: Better Health Takes Guts.